SamyPesse/blini/README.md

 First of all, this library is a Work-In-Progress and Proof-Of-Concept.

-Before creating Mrgo, I've used a lot [Mongoose](http://mongoosejs.com), Mrgo borrowed a few concepts from it.
+Before creating Mrgo, I've used a lot [Mongoose](http://mongoosejs.com) for production applications, Mrgo borrowed a few concepts from it.

 ### Principles